BAILOOL/YodaSpeak/README.md

 | Yoda is not trained enough.| Enough enough is enough not . |

 ## Comments

-Obviously, as you might have noticed, the translation is not working perfectly.
+1. Obviously, as you might have noticed, the translation is not working perfectly.
 I have used only about 200k sentences for the training.
 It should be better once more data is fed.

+2. The server is not made for production.
+Thus, might fail regularly.

 ## How to run locally
 Clone the repo to your local disk: